Ciphranova-LLC/ExoServe/README.md

 <p align="center"> <img src="doc/img/exoserve_logo.png"/> </p>

-**ExoServe** is a self-hosted, **end-to-end encrypted** (E2EE) file storage solution inspired by [MEGA](https://mega.io/).
-Designed specifically to be hosted on a home server, it prioritizes privacy by utilizing a **zero-knowledge** architecture.
-All cryptographic operations are handled exclusively in the browser using a vanilla WebUI, ensuring the server never has access to unencrypted data or plaintext filenames.
+**ExoServe** is a self-hosted, **end-to-end encrypted** (E2EE) file storage solution.
+Designed specifically to be hosted on a local hardware, it prioritizes privacy by utilizing a **zero-knowledge** architecture.
+All cryptographic operations are handled exclusively on-device using a vanilla WebUI, ensuring the server never has access to unencrypted data or plaintext filenames.

 Existing features include:

-- **File Content Encryption:** All files are encrypted with cryptographically random, unique keys before leaving the browser.
+- **File Content Encryption:** All files are encrypted with cryptographically random, unique keys before leaving the device.
 - **File System Encryption:** Directory structures are obfuscated using a **Merkle tree** and stored using **hash sharding**.
 - **Zero-Knowledge Backend:** The server acts as a blob store with no knowledge on stored files.
 - **WebUI:** Native browser interface for uploading, managing, and previewing files.